winesapOS/winesapOS/CONTRIBUTING.md

 ### Install winesapOS

-Once the virtual machine is running, a distribution of Arch Linux for winesapOS can be installed.
+Once the virtual machine is running, a distribution of Arch Linux for winesapOS can be installed after the mirrors have been updated.

+- Arch Linux:

+    ```
+    $ sudo journalctl -u reflector -f
+    MMM DD HH:MM:SS archiso systemd[1]: reflector.service: Deactivated successfully.
+    ```

+- Manjaro:

+    ```
+    $ sudo journalctl -u mirrors-live -f
+    MMM DD HH:MM:SS manjaro systemd[1]: mirrors-live.service: Deactivated successfully.
+    ```

 An automated script is provided to fully install the operating system.
 This script will only work in a virtual machine.
 Clone the entire project repository.
 This will provide additional files and scripts that will be copied into the virtual machine image.

 Arch Linux requires installing the required `git` dependency.